-I have to say, living in the woods, I have something much more, that I wish everyone could have, peace.
+Living in the woods, I have something much more than the ‘nightly news’ or ‘daily drama’.
+I wish everyone could have it, peace of mind.
 The closeness with nature makes my walk with Christ more personal.
 I pray that our nation turns to God as that is the only way we might be delivered from evil.

 “He could have walked his horse, for not a soul in that city could bother to give chase.
 No doubt Chaney felt himself scot-free, but he was wrong.
 We must pay for everything in this world one way or the other.

 There is nothing free, but the Grace of God.“